-- (1) A data controller must ensure that, on a data subject's request, the data subject must not be subject to a decision significantly affecting him or her based solely on the automated processing of personal data, including profiling, without having his or her views taken into consideration. - (2) For the purposes of subsection (1), profiling means any form of automated processing of personal data to assess certain personal aspects relating to a natural person. - (3) Subsection (1) does not apply if a decision: - (a) is authorized by law to which the data controller is subject; or - (b) is necessary for entering or for the performance of a contract between the data subject and the data controller; or - (c) is based on the data subject's consent and where appropriate guarantees have been put in place. - (4) Where paragraph (3)(b) or (c) applies, the data controller must: - (a) implement suitable measures to safeguard the data subject's fundamental rights and freedoms and legitimate interests; and - (b) provide the data subject the possibility to obtain human intervention on the part of the controller. - (5) Where a decision under subsection (1) is based on special categories of personal data, or personal data of children or personal data concerning vulnerable individuals, the processing must only be carried out if:
+- (1) A data controller must ensure that, on a data subject's request, the data subject must not to be subject to a decision significantly affecting him or her based solely on the automated processing of personal data, including profiling, without having his or her views taken into consideration. - (2) Subsection (1) does not apply if a decision: - (a) is authorized by law to which the data controller is subject, and which provides appropriate measures to safeguard the legitimate interests, fundamental rights, and freedoms of data subjects; or - (b) is necessary for entering or for the performance of a contract between the data subject and the data controller; or - (c) is based on the data subject's consent and where appropriate guarantees have been put in place. - (3) Where paragraph (2)(b) or (c) applies, the data controller must: - (a) implement suitable measures to safeguard the data subject's fundamental rights and freedoms and legitimate interests; and - (b) provide the data subject the possibility to obtain human intervention on the part of the controller; and - (c) permit the data subject to put forward his or her point of view and to challenge the decision. - (4) Where a decision under subsection (1) is based on special categories of personal data, or personal data of children or personal data concerning vulnerable individuals, the processing must only be carried out if: - (a) conditions for the processing as set out in sections 6 and 7 are met; and

-- (a) conditions for the processing as set out in sections 6 and 7 are met; and - (b) the processing is necessary for reasons of public interest; and - (c) the processing is required by any other Act.
+- (b) the processing is required by an Act; and - (c) the processing is necessary for reasons of substantial public interest.